graphcore/keras/keras/ipu/docs/keras.rst

 Sequential model
 ________________

-To enable IPU pipelining for a ``Sequential`` model (an instance of `keras.Sequential`), a list of per-layer pipeline stage assignments should be passed to the :py:meth:`~keras.ipu.extensions.SequentialExtension.set_pipeline_stage_assignment` method of the model.
+Enabling pipelining for a ``Sequential`` model requires assigning each layer in the model to a pipeline stage, by calling :py:meth:`~keras.ipu.extensions.SequentialExtension.set_pipeline_stage_assignment`.

+If your model does not contain any nested Keras models, a simple overload of :py:meth:`~keras.ipu.extensions.SequentialExtension.set_pipeline_stage_assignment` can be used which accepts a list of integers.
+The integers in the list correspond to the layers in the model, each specifying which pipeline stage the corresponding layer is assigned to.

 For example, a simple four layer ``Sequential`` model could be assigned to two different pipeline stages as follows: